superzrb126/learning/Docker-0.4.0-release-note,-June-3-2013.md

 Dear Dockers,

 Today I am happy to introduce a new release of Docker.
-In addition to numerous stability and usability fixes, this release introduces 2 highly anticipated features: Remote API and Build.
+In addition to numerous stability and usability fixes, this release introduces 2 highly anticipated features: Remote API and Build, as well as a very cool Openstack integration.

 Contents
 ========